-FWC staff are also working collaboratively with DEP's Division of Recreation and Parks and a variety of other partners to stabilize severely eroding banks along the Blue Spring Run (Volusia County), a high use recreational area and critical manatee warm-water refuge.
-Data collection and survey work began in April 2018, Phases I and II of project construction have been completed, and Phase III is anticipated to commence in Spring of 2023.
+FWC staff are also working collaboratively with DEP's Division of Recreation and Parks and a variety of other partners to stabilize severely eroding banks along the Blue Spring Run (Volusia County), a high use recreational area and critical manatee warmwater refuge.
+Data collection and survey work began in April 2018, Phases I and II of project construction have been completed, and Phase III is anticipated to commence in Spring of 2024.
+FWC staff continue to monitor this project and implement adaptive management strategies.
+In the spring of 2023, portions of the run and boil slops were revegetated due to minor losses from high water level that occurred during Hurricanes Ian and Nicole in 2022.